 The fringe benefits are shown in the eCVSP as 100% because Indiana has a two part fringe benefit calculation as well as a different sworn vs. civilian fringe percentage to figure that could not easily be calculated in the eCVSP software.
-This excel spreadsheet can show that Indiana is not truly budgeting 100% of the fringe to be charged to the grant via the formulas/calculations and further explanation below.
+The attached excel spreadsheet shows that Indiana is not truly budgeting 100% of the fringe to be charged to the grant via the formulas/calculations and further explanation below.